GreenShyDude/multiParamTreeLib/README.md

 # Multi Parameter Binary Research Tree (MBRT) Library
-Random project that I'm doing for the sake of writing some c++ and maybe use it in some other small project (games and a small dbms maybe, idk I don't readv "Il Tirreno")
+Random project that I'm doing for the sake of writing some c++ and maybe use it in some other small project (games and a small dbms maybe, idk I don't read "Il Tirreno")
 ## Contents
 - ### Tempalte MBRT:
 - - Generic Class